krixik-ai/python-client/README.md

 Excited about Krixik graduating from beta?
 So are we!
 We're confident that this product is going to kick a monumental amount of ass, and we'd love to have you on board when it does.

-If you wish to be in the loop about launch and other matters (we promise not to spam), please subscribe to occasional correspondence from us [[HERE]]
+If you wish to be in the loop about launch and other matters (we promise not to spam), please subscribe to occasional correspondence from us [[HERE]].

 Thanks for reading, and welcome to Krixik!